 When the skins and water have reduced to a thin syrup, strain and press the skins to get as much color as possible from them.

 Pour this syrup onto the apples.

 Put a piece of parchment paper or foil on top of the apple slices, then place a plate on the top (upside down).
 This plate will sink into the soufflé dish so make sure it's a little smaller in diameter than the soufflé dish you use.
-Stack some bowls or plates on top of the plate for a bit of added pressure.
+Stack some bowls or plates on top of the plate for a bit of added weight and pressure.

 Bake this whole thing at 175°F.